ojuschugh1/musicblocks-v4-lib/src/execution/scope/README.md

 There'll be a **global symbol table** and **local symbol table** instance one for each _process_ and _routine_.

+## Source Files

+block.js: Contains the implementation of the Block class, which represents a block in the Music Blocks visual programming environment.

+category.js: Contains the implementation of the Category class, which represents a category of blocks in the Music Blocks environment.

+config.js: Contains configuration options for the Music Blocks environment, such as block colors and sizes.

+field.js: Contains the implementation of the Field class, which represents a field in a Music Blocks block.

+input.js: Contains the implementation of the Input class, which represents an input on a Music Blocks block.

+workspace.js: Contains the implementation of the Workspace class, which represents the workspace in the Music Blocks environment.

+# block.js
+Dependencies:

+input.js
+field.js
+Exposed Members:

+Block: The Block class, which represents a block in the Music Blocks environment. category.js
+Dependencies:

+block.js
+Exposed Members:

+Category: The Category class, which represents a category of blocks in the Music Blocks environment.

+# config.js
+Dependencies:

+None
+Exposed Members:

+config: An object containing configuration options for the Music Blocks environment.

+# field.js
+Dependencies:

+None
+Exposed Members:

+Field: The Field class, which represents a field in a Music Blocks block.

+# input.js
+Dependencies:

+None
+Exposed Members:

+Input: The Input class, which represents an input on a Music Blocks block.

+# workspace.js
+Dependencies:

+category.js
+block.js
+Exposed Members:

+Workspace: The Workspace class, which represents the workspace in the Music Blocks environment.

+## Conclusion

+By understanding the interdependencies and exposed members of the musicblocks-v4-lib repository, you can better understand how the Music Blocks environment is implemented and how you can use it in your own projects.

 ## Utils

 ### Layered Map